Crystal lives in a small town in Texas with her husband, their three children, and her Yorkie, Jack.

 Here I am now: a popular indie editor, an author of a children’s book, an author of short stories across multiple anthologies, and a contributor to various collaborative novels.
 I have fantasy books in the works, more short stories coming up, and (shh, it’s not official yet) I’m learning how to make my own art style so I can illustrate my own children’s books in the future.
 Far in the future.
 One day.
 Maybe.

-Anyway, I think I’m going to go order some pizza now, turn on Iron Fist on Netflix, and get ready for my treadmill.
+Anyway, I think I’m going to go order some pizza now, turn on The Blacklist on Netflix, and get ready for my treadmill.
 Have a great day, and don’t hesitate to reach out for any reason.
 I’m always just a few keyboard clicks away. 🙂